 In his interview with Fox New's Chris Wallace Barack Obama was asked what was the happiest day of his presidency, and what was his greatest achievement.
 To the first question Obama answered that it was Congress passing the Affordable Care Act (ACA).
 But unfortunately for Obama however it was not the happiest day for the vast majority Americans.
 On the day he signed ACA into law six out of ten Americans (according to a CNN poll see) opposed it preferring the status quo to the nonsensical reforms he proposed.
-And now six years latter (according to the RCP average) it's hugely unpopular by double digits (see) because the skyrocketing costs of premiums and deductibles (see) are putting financial strains on an eroding middle class that is struggling with a low growth, bad jobs stagnant economy of declining wages and work hours-among other problems.
+And now six years latter (according to the RCP average) it's hugely unpopular by double digits (see) because the skyrocketing costs of premiums and deductibles (see) are putting financial strains on an eroding middle class that's struggling with a low growth, bad jobs stagnant economy of declining wages and work hours-among other problems.

 But is this true?
 Did the stimulus prevent the US economy from collapsing into a severe depression (with the world economy to follow) to rival the economic crisis of the 1930s when unemployment hit a historic high of 25%, and there were bread lines across America feeding starving people?

-The facts are these: over the last eight years the US economy was on the brink of a real depression only once; that was in September 2008 when in the midst of a nine month old recession the housing and credit markets crashed.
-This was due to the US government (going back to the Clinton administration) creating the largest and most dangerous housing and credit bubble in US history using sub prime mortgages (27 million issued) to massively and artificially boost the rate of home ownership.
+The facts are these: over the last eight years the US economy was possibly on the brink of a real depression only once: September 2008 when in the midst of a nine month long recession the housing and credit markets crashed.
+This was due to the US government (going back to the Clinton era) recklessly creating the largest and most dangerous housing and credit bubble in US history using sub prime mortgages (27 million issued) to massively and artificially boost the rate of home ownership.
 When the market tanked in 2008 the US government either guaranteed or purchased 76% of these risky loans from banks and mortgage firms (see).
-It wasn't Wall Street that sank Main Street (as Bernie Sanders and Hillary Clinton want us to believe); the US government was the principal villain which is why no one has been prosecuted and jailed (see and see) .
+It wasn't Wall Street that sank Main Street (as Bernie Sanders and Hillary Clinton want us to believe); the US government was the principal villain which is why no one has been prosecuted and jailed for the crash (see and see) .